Liberty Mutual vs. State Farm: Comparing Car Insurance

 In the J.D.
 Power 2017 Auto Claims Satisfaction Study, Liberty Mutual received an Overall Satisfaction rating of 2 out of 5, coming in just ahead of Mercury and COUNTRY Financial, and right below Automobile Club Group.

-The above chart shows the different factors that affect how companies are ranked.
+The chart below shows the different factors that affect how companies are ranked.

 In addition to the claims process, other elements determine the overall ranking of insurance providers.

-When comparing Liberty Mutual vs. State Farm, you should also consider how efficiently the company communicates with policyholders and potential customers with regards to inquiries, as well as complaints.
+When comparing Liberty Mutual vs. State Farm, you should also consider how efficiently the company communicates with policyholders and potential customers in regards to inquiries, as well as complaints.

 The J.D.
 Power auto insurance study gathers and analyzes data to rate insurance providers in these areas.